 - Comprehensive Plugin Support: Access to 100+ Vamp plugins for audio analysis

-- Data Frame Output: Results returned as R data frames for easy analysis and visualization
+- Data Frame Output: Results returned as a list of R data frames for easy analysis and visualization

 Installation